merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 Here are what each of these columns mean:

 - `genome`: The name of the genome.
 Should match `GENOMES/NAME.fa` or `CONTIGS-DBs/NAME.db` in later stages of this tutorial.
-- `mapping_rep_accession`: indicating hwether the genome is the 95% ANI represenative for the clade it belongs.
+- `mapping_rep_accession`: indicating whether the genome is the 95% ANI representative for the clade it belongs.
 - `subclade`: which SAR11 subclade of the historical nomenclature best explains the genome.
 - `genus_species`: the genus designation, if defined in Freel et al., and the species name, if one assigned for this particular genome.
 - `accession`: accession number for the genome.
 This is a bit finicky.
 It can be ENA/NCBI accession, or IMG accession for a few that were not available in public resources.